Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Introduction

 CE evolution is arguably one of the least understood phases of interacting binary stars.
-From the observational point of view, direct detection of CE is exceptionally elusive, first because of its short duration ($10^3$--$10^5 \yr$), and second because the binary is hidden by the CE, making it appear as a giant star.
+From the observational point of view, direct detection of CE is exceptionally elusive, first because of its short duration ({a few years for the rapid inspiral phase, and possibly up to $10^5 \yr$ for the complete envelope ejection \citep{michaely2019b,igoshev2019,glanz2018}}), and second because the binary is hidden by the CE, making it appear as a giant star.
 Nevertheless, luminous red novae, a new class of transients, have been claimed as a promising candidate of CE events \citep{tylenda2011,ivanova2013b,macleod2017}.

 Theoretical models of CE also have their share of limitations.
-Hydrodynamical simulations are computationally expensive, and they either are not able to model the entire CE evolution or miss some physical ingredients (e.g., recombination of the envelope's gas) \citep{sandquist1998,ricker2012,passy2012,ivanova2016,ohlmann2017,iaconi2018,reichardt2019,reichardt2020,vignagomez2020,glanz2021a}.
+Hydrodynamical simulations are computationally expensive, and they either are not able to model the entire CE evolution or miss some physical ingredients (e.g., recombination of the envelope's gas, radiative and convective transport) \citep{sandquist1998,ricker2012,passy2012,ivanova2016,ohlmann2017,iaconi2018,reichardt2019,reichardt2020,vignagomez2020,glanz2021a,lau2022a,lau2022b}.
+Similar considerations apply to 1D models of CE evolution, which can follow the slow, self-regulating evolution of the CE inspiral better than 3D hydrodynamics but miss other key aspects \citep{taam1978,taam1979,meyer1979,podsiadlowski2001,ivanova2002,ivanova2016,clayton2017,fragos2019}.
 Conversely, all demographic studies of compact object formation adopt much simpler analytic formalisms \cite{vanDenHeuvel1976,paczynski1976,webbink1984,livio1988,dekool1990,nelemans2000,nelemans2005}.
-One of the most successful formalisms is the $\alpha \lambda$ model, which is based on a simple energy balance equation that takes into account the binding energy of the envelope (parametrized by $\lambda$) and the efficiency of CE inspiral (parametrized by $\alpha$, see \autoref{sec:alphalambdaconsist} for more details).
+One of the most widely adopted formalisms is the $\alpha \lambda$ model, which is based on a simple energy balance equation that takes into account the binding energy of the envelope (parametrized by $\lambda$) and the efficiency of CE inspiral (parametrized by $\alpha$, see \autoref{sec:alphalambdaconsist} for more details).
 Because of its straightforward implementation and computational ease, most binary population synthesis (BPS) codes adopt the $\alpha \lambda$ model \citep[e.g.][]{portegieszwart1996,hurley2000,izzard2006,belczynski2008,eldridge2016,giacobbo2018,kruckow2018,spera2019,cosmic2020,compas2022,tanikawa2022}.

 However, simplicity comes at a cost.
 Being based on an energy balance equation, the $\alpha \lambda$ model completely neglects angular momentum.
 Consequently, it is not possible to meaningfully predict the post-CE eccentricity in BPS codes, which is always set to zero\footnote[1]{BPS codes like \textsc{bse} use the CE energy loss first to circularize the orbit.
 In principle, they may allow a final eccentric orbit if the energy loss is less than that required to circularize the binary.
 In practice, this is never the case when significant shrinking of the orbit occurs.}.
 While most observations suggest that, in fact, CE events circularize the binaries, some observations of post-CE systems show residual, non-negligible eccentricities \citep{delfosse1999,edelmann2005,lynch2012,kawka2015,kruckow2021}.